”It’s a modern day love story.” — Chris Lowe

 There is a bit of an epic song on the expanded edition of the ninth Pet Shop Boys album, Fundamental.

 Produced by electro-pop collagist Richard X, Fugitive is a controversial tale of pathos and political convictions, and the slightly disturbing subject matter the subject of intense debate in fan circles since its original, deliberately low-key release in 2006.

-In the booklet accompanying the new double-disc CD package, Neil Tennant finally breaks his silence, and in doing so it becomes ever more apparent why the duo opted to maintain the mystery of the track in the years after the September 11 attacks in America – which they watched in horror while recording the Release album at London’s Whitfield Studios in Fitzrovia.
-Until now:
+In the booklet accompanying the 2017 double-disc CD package, Neil Tennant finally broke his silence, and in doing so it became ever more apparent why the duo opted to maintain the mystery of the track in the years after the 2001 September 11 attacks in America – which they watched in horror while recording the Release album at London’s Whitfield Studios in Fitzrovia.

 “We’ve never really explained it, but it’s about a terrorist – a terrorist whose ideology is that he believes that by killing the enemy he’s going to go to heaven, which is what we’ve been led to believe some Islamic terrorists think.
 I’m taking the point of view of the sister of the terrorist who understands his belief to the extent that she is saying ‘I’m really going to miss you… Are you going to take me with you?’
 She doesn’t want him to do it because he’s her brother, but she’s also saying ‘Why don’t I come with you?
 Why don’t we go to heaven together?’

 “I think of it as a sister, but it could also be a brother, or a friend.
 In the song, I’m not having a point of view, I’m describing he intensity of the feeling – I’m trying to get inside of their characters.
 So I am, as quite often, playing a character: I’m playing the friend of or brother or sister of a terrorist bomber who’s going to blow himself and other people up.”